 If you have been wrongfully or illegally terminated from a job, you need an experienced employment lawyer to advocate on your behalf.
 Our firm is tenacious in protecting the rights of wrongfully terminated employees, and demanding full compensation on their behalf.

 Wrongful termination case for a midwife against a local hospital.

 Helped to get job back for female employee improperly terminated by a hotel chain.

 Wrongful termination in violation of public policy case for a man fired after he complained of illegal activity within the company.

 In Massachusetts, as in other states, employees who are not part of a collective bargaining agreement or under a contract are considered to be subject to “employment at will.”
 This means that an employer can fire an employee for any reason, or for no reason at all, except for a reason that it legally protected.

 Laws Protecting Workers from Discrimination – Federal and State Law

-Employees must know that certain employment laws limit the circumstances under which an employee may be lawfully terminated.
-Title VII of the Civil Rights Act of 1964 banned discrimination based upon race, gender, religion, or national origin.
+Employees should know that certain employment laws limit the circumstances under which an employee may be lawfully terminated.
+Title VII of the Civil Rights Act of 1964 bans discrimination based upon race, gender, religion, or national origin.
 The Age Discrimination in Employment Act (ADEA) of 1967 was enacted to protect employees age 40 years or over from suffering unfair disadvantages and stereotypes.
 In 1990, the Americans with Disabilities Act (ADA) was passed to ensure that employees with disabilities or handicaps were provided with equal opportunities to participate in the workforce.